vinay28ns-dotcom/Vinay-kumar/README.md

 # Vinay-kumar
-This is my first github repositery
+This is my first git repositery
+Author - Vinay kumar